 ANATOMY AND PATHOPHYSIOLOGY

-Only a small percentage of wounds contain concealed FBs.12 The mechanism of injury may give some idea of the likelihood of a retained object.1 Crush wounds and puncture wounds, especially those involving the sole of the foot, as well as wounds deeper than 5 mm involving adipose tissue, are associated with a higher incidence of FBs that are often difficult to find.12 Motor vehicle accidents have a higher incidence of retained FBs compared to other injuries.13 Wounds caused by objects ...
+Only a small percentage of wounds contain concealed FBs.12 The mechanism of injury may give some idea of the likelihood of a retained object.1 Crush wounds and puncture wounds, especially those involving the sole of the foot, as well as wounds deeper than 5 mm involving adipose tissue, are associated with a higher incidence of FBs that are often difficult to find.12 Motor vehicle accidents have a higher incidence of retained FBs compared to other injuries.13 Wounds caused ...